gheenc/Computational-Methods/pset1/README.md

 Using data 3, the algorithms perform similarly at small numbers but eventually algorithm 2 preforms faster.
 Both increase at similar increments as data increases.

-Algorthim 1 is perferable for .
-Algorithm 2 is perferable for
+Algorithm 2 is perferable for super small n's and data well over 10^2.
+Between those points algorithm 1 is faster.

 Sources Used:
 [1] https://www.geeksforgeeks.org/python/time-perf_counter-function-in-python/